VHDL: Design examples

 (Notice that RTL stands for Register transfer level design.)
 While the example above may seem verbose to HDL beginners, many parts are either optional or need to be written only once.
-Generally simple functions like this are part of a larger behavioral module, instead of having a separate module for something so simple.
+Generally, simple functions like this are part of a larger behavioral module, instead of having a separate module for something so simple.
 In addition, use of elements such as the std_logic type might at first seem to be an overkill.
 One could easily use the built-in bit type and avoid the library import in the beginning.
 However, using a form of many-valued logic, specifically 9-valued logic (U,X,0,1,Z,W,H,L,-), instead of simple bits (0,1) offers a very powerful simulation and debugging tool to the designer which currently does not exist in any other HDL.

-In the examples that follow, you will see that VHDL code can be written in a very compact form.
+In the examples that follow, one will see that VHDL code can be written in a very compact form.
 However, more experienced designers usually avoid these compact forms and use a more verbose coding style for the sake of readability and maintainability.